torqueforge/poodii-2018-oct/bowling/tasks.md

 ### Goals:

 * Become familiar with the Bowling Problem
-* Practice TDD
+* Practice writing just enough code to pass the tests
 * Remind yourself of Shameless Green

 ### Task:

-In this task you'll work on the bowling kata exercise (as defined by Robert Martin in bowling/BowlingGameKata.pdf).
+In this task you'll calculate the score for the list of bowling rolls.

-Use TDD.
-The tests are already written, and are in bowling/test/bowling_test.rb.
+The tests are already written and are in bowling/test/bowling_test.rb.

 Run the tests by